 Jonathan joined EIP having spent 13 years in the IP department at Canon Europe.
 He has a strong technical and legal background in the computer-implemented inventions field and is adept at supporting the launch of new products through patent filing and clearance activities.
+Jonathan is well placed to advise clients on the new Unified Patent Court (UPC) - see further details at EIP Amar, our alliance created to support clients in any litigation before the UPC.

 At Canon Jonathan was responsible for the management of work originating from Canon group companies located in Europe in technology areas including software for print servers, document management, and network video camera surveillance; cloud-based photo-sharing and point-of-sale terminals.
 He is skilled at coordinated international patent prosecution, negotiating with third party rights holders, and patent enforcement.